SuperCowPowers/workbench/docs/api_classes/pipelines.md

 !!! tip inline end "Pipeline Examples"
     Examples of using the Pipeline classes are listed at the bottom of this page [Examples](#examples).

-Pipelines store sequences of SageWorks transforms.
+Pipelines store sequences of Workbench transforms.
 So if you have a nightly ML workflow you can capture that as a Pipeline.
 Here's an example pipeline:

 ```py title="nightly_sol_pipeline_v1.json"
 {